 Step 10 – Optional Post Adoption Follow-up Visit

 Our adoption contract contains a clause that allows one of our volunteers or a representative the ability to perform a follow-up visit.
 We may require such a visit if we feel that the terms of the adoption contract are not being met.
-Looking Glass Animal Rescue is committed to the life, health and well-being of every dog and cat we place for the remainder of that their life.
+Looking Glass Animal Rescue is committed to the life, health and well-being of every dog and cat we place for the remainder of their life.
 Should the adoption not work out or you need to rehome your new pet, we require by contract that the animal be returned to us.
-Please notify us ASAP by calling 914-912-9027 or emailing adopt@LGARinc.org.
+Please notify us ASAP by contacting your adoption coordinator or emailing adopt@LGARinc.org.

 Adoption fees help cover the medical care of the animal while he or she waits for a new home, as well as any training and transportation costs.
 These fees help to provide care for the other animals in the rescue group who may have medical and/or training bills that are much higher than any possible adoption fee.
 The money also acts as a tax-deductible donation to help support the organization as a whole, allowing the group to continue its efforts to rescue and rehome pets.